LSSTDESC/CCL/readthedocs/source/dev_guidelines.rst

 Consistent Naming
 -----------------
-When extending the API make sure that the names you give to functions and arguments is consistent with the rest of CCL.
+When extending the API make sure that the names you give to functions and arguments are consistent with the rest of CCL.
 Remember, functions generally operate on some argument, so their name should start with a verb.

 .. code-block:: python